 There are well established commercial relationships and licensing practices for certain use cases of standards, such as the standards for wireless communications, with iterations over multiple generations leading to considerable mutual dependency and significant value visibly accruing to both SEP holders and implementers.
 These standards should be identified by stakeholders in accordance with Article 66.
 There are other, typically more novel standards use cases - sometimes of the same standards or subsets thereof - with less mature markets, more diffuse and less consolidated implementer communities, for which unpredictability of royalty and other licensing conditions and the prospect of complex patent assessments and valuations and related litigation weigh more heavily on the incentives to deploy standardised technologies in innovative products.
 Therefore, in order to ensure a proportionate and well targeted response, certain procedures under this Regulation, namely the aggregate royalty determination and the compulsory FRAND determination prior to litigation, should not be applied to identified use cases of certain standards or parts thereof for which there is sufficient evidence that SEP licensing negotiations on FRAND terms do not give rise to significant difficulties or inefficiencies.
-Wireless communications, cellular, WIFI, and audio/video codec standards have provided significant evidence of giving rise to significant difficulties and inefficiencies affecting the functioning of the internal market and should be subject to Article 17 and 18, and Article 34(1) until the Commission determines that commercial relationships have been well established.
+Wireless communications, cellular, WIFI, and audio/video codec standards have provided significant evidence of giving rise to significant difficulties and inefficiencies affecting the functioning of the internal market and should be subject to Article 17 and 18, and Article 34(1) until the Commission determines that significant difficulties and inefficiencies affecting the functioning of the internal market have been resolved.